yurabakhtin/onlyoffice-humhub/README.md

 # HumHub ONLYOFFICE integration plugin

 This plugin enables users to edit office documents from [HumHub](https://www.humhub.com/) using ONLYOFFICE Document Server.

+## Features
-Currently the following document formats can be opened and edited with this plugin: DOCX, XLSX, PPTX.
+* Currently the following document formats can be opened and edited with this plugin: DOCX, XLSX, PPTX.
+* The following formats are available for view only: ODT, ODS, ODP, DOC, XLS, PPT, TXT, PDF.
+* The plugin will create a new *Edit/View*  menu option for Office documents.
+* This allows multiple users to collaborate in real time and to save back those changes to HumHub.
+* The following formats can be converted to Office Open XML: ODT, ODS, ODP, DOC, XLS, PPT, TXT, CSV.

 ## Installing ONLYOFFICE Document Server

 You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from HumHub and any end clients.
-If that is not the case, use the official ONLYOFFICE Document Server documetnations page: [Document Server for Linux](http://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
+If that is not the case, use the official ONLYOFFICE Document Server documentations page: [Document Server for Linux](http://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
 ONLYOFFICE Document Server must also be able to POST to HumHub directly.

 The easiest way to start an instance of ONLYOFFICE Document Server is to use [Docker](https://github.com/onlyoffice/Docker-DocumentServer).

-## Installing ONLYOFFICE Document Server

 ## Installing HumHub ONLYOFFICE integration plugin

+Either install it from HumHub Marketplace or simply clone the repository inside one of the folder specified by `moduleAutoloadPaths` parameter.
+Please see [HumHub Documentation](http://docs.humhub.org/dev-environment.html#external-modules-directory) for more information.

 ## Configuring HumHub CONLYOFFICE integration plugin

+Navigate to `Administration` -> `Modules` find the plugin under Installed tab and click `Configure`.

 ## How it works